ARMmbed/mbed-os-5-docs/docs/tools/bootloader.md

 ### `target.mbed_app_size`

 This parameter defines the size of your application.
 You may use `target.mbed_app_start` in conjunction with this parameter to set the start address, as well as the size.
 When `target.mbed_app_start` is not present, the application starts at the beginning of ROM.
+You are responsible for the alignment of the end address of the application with respect to the flash layout and vector table size of the MCU you are using.

 The value of this parameter is available to C and C++ as `APPLICATION_SIZE` and to the linker as `MBED_APP_SIZE`.